FACTBOX-Attacks, incidents heightening Gulf tensions since May

 June 12 - Houthis drones struck Abha civilian airport in southern Saudi Arabia, wounding 26 people.
 June 13 - Two tankers are attacked south of Hormuz.
 Washington again blames Iran and Tehran denies any role.

 June 23 - The Saudi-led military coalition said the Houthis launched an attack on Abha airport, killing one person and wounding 21 others.
-July 4 - British Royal Marines seized Iranian supertanker Grace 1 near Gibraltar on July 4 on suspicion of violating European Union sanctions on Syria.
+July 4 - British Royal Marines seized Iranian supertanker Grace 1 near Gibraltar on suspicion of violating European Union sanctions on Syria.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)